 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

-Obstructive sleep apnea is diagnosed using a sleep study, which evaluates your heart rate, blood oxygen levels, breathing patterns, and how frequently you stop breathing or wake up during the night.
-As the name suggests, the data is measured while you’re sleeping.
+Obstructive sleep apnea (OSA) is diagnosed using a sleep study, which evaluates your heart rate, blood oxygen levels, breathing patterns, and how frequently you stop breathing or wake up during the night.
+As the name suggests, this data is all measured while you’re sleeping.

 Whether you get diagnosed in a sleep lab or do an at-home sleep study, your CPAP machine will require a prescription.
 A sleep specialist will analyze your test results and send them to your doctor for review.
 Your doctor can then recommend the best CPAP machine and mask based on your data.